inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 ### 6. Customize the LTRANS Zlev simulations

-To customize the simulation the `.data`  file read by LTRANS can be customized by the user, together with the input files whose addresses are indicated inside the `.data` file.
+To customize the simulation, the `.data`  file read by LTRANS can be modified by the user, together with the input files, whose addresses are indicated in the `.data` file.

-An example of such input file is provided :
+An example of such an input file is provided :

 ```
 LTRANS_Zlev/